Get the most out of internet shopping and avoid problems by

 - Are their prices too good to be true?

-- Can you find more information about them somewhere else?
+- Can you find more information about the company or products

-about how scams work so you'll have a better chance of spotting
+how scams work so you'll have a better chance of spotting one.

 Know your costs and rights as